camunda-community-hub/camunda-8-helm-profiles/azure/ingress/nginx/tls/README.md

 After you've installed the prerequisites, follow these steps:

-Open a Terminal and `cd` into this directory
+Open a Terminal and cd to `azure/ingress/nginx/tls` directory.

 Edit the [Makefile](Makefile) found in this directory and set the following bash variables so that they are appropriate for your specific environment.